demianbrecht/sanction/README.rst

 Overview
 --------
-sanction is an implementation of the OAuth2 protocol that provides the following features:
+sanction is a lightweight, dead simple client implementation of the OAuth2 protocol.
+The major goals of the library are:

-* Support for multiple providers
+* Support multiple providers
-* Simple implementation
-    * The simpler the implementation, the easier to understand.
-At time of writing, the entire library is comprised of 71 LOC.
-This shouldn't be difficult to grok, even for the absolute newbie.
+ * Most providers have varying levels of diversion from the official spec.
+The goal with this library is to either handle these diversions natively, or expose a method to allow client code to deal with it efficiently and effectively.
+* Support all server-side OAuth2 flows
+ * Three of the four OAuth2 flows should be supported by this library.
+   Currently, only authorization code and client credential flows have been tested due to lack of other (known) implementations.

 sanction has been tested with the following OAuth2 providers: